tamjid-ahsan/Housing-price-prediction/README.md

 | C(condition)[T.4.0] | 62977.09 |  positive  | Higher condition means better value | yes |
 | C(condition)[T.3.0] | 42254.24 |  positive  | Higher condition means better value | yes |

-More nuanced analysis can be done on `floors`, `bedroom` and `sqft_basement` by considering them as categorical data for inference and explicit recommendation.
+More nuanced analysis can be done on `floors`, `bedroom` and `sqft_basement` by considering them as categorical data for inference and provide explicit recommendation.
+Those could also be binned.
+Condition less than 3 were dropped in the outlier remeval process.

 zipcodes has varying impact on the house value depending on which zipcode it is.
 The take away is zipcodes have strong relation with the price.
 Some are positive some are negative.
 Negative ones can expect less value.
 ___